Last updated 24th September

 Keeping elderly parents connected with family and friends

 Skype group – You can create different family/friend/local groups.
-Set up times of calls so everyone knows when to be online.
+Set up regular calltimes so everyone knows when to be online.
 You might even set up times when you’re all connected to Skype but it’s more in the background such as when cooking or eating dinner – so you can just chat away as if you were all in the same room – in a vaguely normal manner!

-Facetime and Messenger services are also good for group chats.
+Facetime, Whatsapp and Houseparty services are also good for group video chats.
 Or you could use any number of online video conferencing facilities – but many are not free, and it can be a bit of a palaver joining calls, adding pin numbers etc.

 Yes.
 You can take shopping to him but please ensure you observe the social distancing rules in the shops.
 And leave his shopping in the doorstep.